ffeldhaus/S3-Client/README.md

 Update-Module -Name S3-Client
 ```

-If the Module was installed by downloading the ZIP file, then update the Module by replacing the S3-Client folder with the content of the new release ZIP file.
+If the Module was installed by downloading the ZIP file, then the Module can be updated by replacing the S3-Client folder with the content of the new release ZIP file.

 Usage
 -----